AjaySurti2/Althea-v2/ENABLE_PASSWORD_PROTECTION.md

-# Enable Password Leak Protection - Action Required
+# Enable Password Protection Against Leaked Passwords

-## ⚠️ IMPORTANT: Manual Configuration Required

-One security setting cannot be enabled via SQL migrations and requires manual action in the Supabase Dashboard.
+**Date**: November 3, 2025
+**Status**: ⚠️ REQUIRES MANUAL CONFIGURATION

+---

+## Overview

+Supabase Auth can check passwords against the HaveIBeenPwned database to prevent users from using compromised passwords.
+This feature must be enabled through the Supabase Dashboard as it's a configuration setting for the Auth service, not a database setting.

 ---